Co-Management of Marine Mammals in Alaska

 Through Section 119 of the Marine Mammal Protection Act Amendments of 1994 (Public Law 103-238) NOAA Fisheries and the U.S. Fish and Wildlife Service (FWS) are granted authority to enter into cooperative agreements with Alaska Native organizations (ANOs).

 Alaska Beluga Whale Committee

-- Co-management Agreement for Western Alaska belugas (Effective January 2000)
+- Co-management Agreement for Western Alaska belugas, January 2000 (PDF 8 pages)

 - Alaska Beluga Whale Committee